FelixOnline/v2/content/articles/2012-2-2-competency-wompetency.md

  - /comment/2113/competency-wompetency
 imported: true
 comments:
+ - value: >
- - Great article I recently applied for a job at EDF in environmental energy Made it through the initial application questions SHLs wonderful numerical and inductive reasoning tests a telephone CBI and finally got invited to the assessment centre Having gone through all of this I couldnt locate the original job description on their siteRateMyPlacementGoogle and had completely forgotten what it was that Id applied for I also know sweet fuck all about environmental energyAnyway I decided to bail on the assessment centre and took a placement year offer from Johnson  Johnson the application process was a joy and actually had some relevance to the jobIts all just a farce Remind me to have this comment deleted when I start applying for graduate jobs Hopefully they wont have Googled me by then
+     Great article.
+I recently applied for a job at EDF in environmental energy.
+Made it through the initial application questions, SHL's wonderful numerical and inductive reasoning tests, a telephone CBI and finally got invited to the assessment centre. <br> <br>Having gone through all of this, I couldn't locate the original job description on their site/RateMyPlacement/Google, and had completely forgotten what it was that I'd applied for.
+I also know sweet fuck all about environmental energy. <br> <br>Anyway, I decided to bail on the assessment centre and took a placement year offer from Johnson &amp; Johnson: the application process was a joy and actually had some relevance to the job. <br> <br>It's all just a farce.
+Remind me to have this comment deleted when I start applying for graduate jobs.
+Hopefully they won't have Googled me by then...

 # Article Taxonomies
 categories: